 However, if you are using an image from somewhere else, or just using a background from another source, you need to ensure you have the right to use it.
-Here are some simple rules to help you determine, when using images on your website, if you are complying with the license of a particular image or violating a copyright.
+Here are some simple rules to help you determine if you are legally using images on your website – if you are complying with the license of a particular image or violating a copyright.
 Here is what you need to know for images that you DID NOT create.

 Always, always, always assume the image is copyrighted and has a non-existent usage policy until you find out otherwise.

 First of all, look for royalty-free images.
-You can find TONS of royalty-free images online with a simple search or you can use a paid service that provides so many credits to you per month.
+You can find TONS of free royalty free images online with a simple search or you can use a paid service that provides so many credits to you per month.
 There are even no-cost options; however, these are more limited.

 Once you find your royalty-free images, ensure they are “free for commercial use.”
 “Say, what?!?”
 “I’m not a corporation?!?”
 Well… if you have any type of revenue stream on your blog or website, including paid posts, Google Ads, paid advertising or affiliate links, you are a business!
 And that “commercial” tag applies to you!
 Yikes, huh?